dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 ## Testing

-Run additional test by pushing, pulling to Docker Hub or removing your image locally and running it again to see how it behaves.
+Run additional test by pushing, pulling to Docker Hub or by removing your image locally and running it again to see how it behaves.

 <br>